Zacks Investment Research Downgrades Gerdau (NYSE:GGB) to Hold

-Zacks Investment Research downgraded shares of Gerdau (NYSE:GGB) from a buy rating to a hold rating in a report published on Thursday, Zacks.com reports.
+Gerdau (NYSE:GGB) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued on Wednesday, Zacks.com reports.

 According to Zacks, “GERDAU S.A. throughout its 101 years of activities, they are largest long steel producer in Latin America, and have made an important contribution in building the history of the Brazilian industry.
 Gerdau Group dedicates itself to meeting the growing demands of several dynamic industries involved in the production of goods and in the development of the economy.
 Gerdau steel is used in construction and industry as well as in the automotive and agricultural sectors. “

 Gerdau (NYSE:GGB) last posted its quarterly earnings data on Wednesday, May 5th.
-The basic materials company reported $0.26 EPS for the quarter, beating the Zacks’ consensus estimate of $0.23 by $0.03.
-Gerdau had a net margin of 15.79% and a return on equity of 25.00%.
-The business had revenue of $2.99 billion for the quarter, compared to analyst estimates of $2.97 billion.
-Sell-side analysts anticipate that Gerdau will post 1.09 earnings per share for the current fiscal year.
+The basic materials company reported $0.26 EPS for the quarter, topping the Zacks’ consensus estimate of $0.23 by $0.03.
+Gerdau had a return on equity of 25.00% and a net margin of 15.79%.
+The company had revenue of $2.99 billion for the quarter, compared to analyst estimates of $2.97 billion.
+As a group, equities analysts predict that Gerdau will post 1.09 earnings per share for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, June 3rd.
-Shareholders of record on Tuesday, May 18th will be given a $0.0735 dividend.
-This is a positive change from Gerdau’s previous quarterly dividend of $0.02.
-The ex-dividend date of this dividend is Monday, May 17th.
-This represents a $0.29 annualized dividend and a yield of 4.65%.
-Gerdau’s payout ratio is 51.85%.

-A number of institutional investors have recently bought and sold shares of GGB.
-Crossmark Global Holdings Inc. grew its position in Gerdau by 3.9% in the fourth quarter.
-Crossmark Global Holdings Inc. now owns 85,059 shares of the basic materials company’s stock worth $397,000 after buying an additional 3,182 shares during the last quarter.
-Comerica Bank grew its position in Gerdau by 5.0% in the fourth quarter.
-Comerica Bank now owns 61,706 shares of the basic materials company’s stock worth $286,000 after buying an additional 2,923 shares during the last quarter.
-SPX Equities Gestao de Recursos Ltda acquired a new position in Gerdau in the fourth quarter worth approximately $223,000.
-GSA Capital Partners LLP acquired a new position in Gerdau in the fourth quarter worth approximately $85,000.
-Finally, SG Americas Securities LLC grew its position in Gerdau by 129.5% in the fourth quarter.
-SG Americas Securities LLC now owns 30,330 shares of the basic materials company’s stock worth $142,000 after buying an additional 17,113 shares during the last quarter.
-Hedge funds and other institutional investors own 2.93% of the company’s stock.
+A number of hedge funds have recently modified their holdings of the business.
+Van ECK Associates Corp increased its stake in Gerdau by 48.7% in the fourth quarter.
+Van ECK Associates Corp now owns 741,769 shares of the basic materials company’s stock valued at $3,464,000 after purchasing an additional 243,065 shares in the last quarter.
+Dynamic Technology Lab Private Ltd acquired a new position in Gerdau during the 4th quarter worth approximately $201,000.
+Advisor Partners LLC boosted its holdings in Gerdau by 47.5% in the fourth quarter.
+Advisor Partners LLC now owns 23,010 shares of the basic materials company’s stock worth $107,000 after acquiring an additional 7,410 shares in the last quarter.
+Eqis Capital Management Inc. acquired a new stake in Gerdau in the fourth quarter valued at approximately $77,000.
+Finally, Canada Pension Plan Investment Board bought a new stake in shares of Gerdau during the fourth quarter valued at approximately $797,000.
+Institutional investors and hedge funds own 2.93% of the company’s stock.

 Gerdau Company Profile